tamuratak/vscode_architecture/README.md

 When you want to create an object within a method of `SomeClass`, you call `this._instantiationService.createInstance`.

-The `registerSingleton` method is used to register the identifier and implementation class with the instantiationService.
+The `registerSingleton` method is used to register the identifier and implementation class with the `instantiationService`.
 The `registerSingleton` method stores these in a module scope variable.
 This method must be called when the modules are loaded and before the `instantiationService` object is created.
 See an [example](https://github.com/Microsoft/vscode/blob/74a3f54c07603e67e5eba6a561f8048f269fade8/src/vs/workbench/workbench.common.main.ts#L169-L170).